Singhacks-2026/juliusbaer/README.md

 > **From Portfolio Monitoring to Intelligence: Reimagining Wealth Advisory** — Build an AI-powered wealth intelligence experience that transforms traditional portfolio monitoring into proactive, personalised, and explainable advisory insights.

+**SingHacks 2026**

+---

+> ## ⚠️ All data in this repository is synthetic
+>
+> Every client, portfolio, holding, transaction and relationship-manager note in `data/` was
+> **generated for this hackathon**.
+No real client data is present.
+No instrument identifier
+> corresponds to a real security, and all company and individual names are invented.
+>
+> Market levels, exchange rates and the event log *are* calibrated to real 2026 market history, so
+> that portfolio behaviour is explainable against events that actually happened.
+>
+> Treat the files as you would real client data anyway.
+That habit is part of the exercise.

 ---

 ## Challenge Summary